WDI-SEA/rock-paper-scissors/README.md

 Want to upgrade your mini rock paper scissors game?
 Consider the following!

 1. Try to make [rock, paper, scissors, lizard, spock](http://bigbangtheory.wikia.com/wiki/Rock_Paper_Scissors_Lizard_Spock)
-2. Instead of hardcoding the user input, let the user actually enter a choice in the console (if you're running it in `node`, try using [process.argv](https://nodejs.org/docs/latest/api/process.html#process_process_argv))
+2. Instead of hardcoding the user input, let the user actually enter a choice in the console (check out [this repl.it](https://repl.it/@tmdarneille/prompt#index.js) for an example of catching user input!)

 ---